aajonusnet/aajonusnet/md/QNA/Q&A Of May 23, 2010.md

 This stuff you breathe and inhale, so then they’ve got insects breeding in your body, in your lungs in your sinuses, so these people who have insects coming through their skin attached to these fibres.
 And that’s what ??
-Morgellans disease?
+Morgellons disease?
 Also we’re doing our air testing.
 They’ve got barium in it, they’ve got aluminium, they’ve got all kinds of things.
 Fluoride is the latest thing..they’ve come down pretty heavy in it and you have to look at it.
 What does aluminium do?
 It destroys the zeta potential, which is the ability for